unosquare/sshdeploy/README.md

 dotnet sshdeploy push -f netcoreapp2.0 -t "/home/pi/libfprint-cs" -h 192.168.2.194
 ```
 * In the command shown above :
     * `-f` refers to the source framework
     * `-t` refers to the target path
     * `-h` refers to the host (IP address of the Raspberry Pi)
 * For a detailed list of all the arguments available please see [below](#push-mode) or execute `dotnet sshdeploy push`

 #### Monitor

 The following steps outline a continuous deployment of a Visual Studio solution to a Raspberry Pi running the default Raspbian SSH daemon.
 1. Go to your Visual Studio Solution (the one you intend to continously deploy to the Raspberry Pi).
-2. Right click on the project and click on the menu item "Properties"
+2. Right-click on the project and click on the menu item "Properties"
 3. Go to the "Build Events" tab, and under Post-build events, enter the following:
 * `echo %DATE% %TIME% >> "$(TargetDir)sshdeploy.ready"`
     *This simply writes the date and time to the `sshdeploy.ready` file.
 Whenever this file CHANGES, the deployment tool will perform a deployment.
 4. Open a Command Prompt (Start, Run, cmd, [Enter Key])
 5. Navigate to  your project folder where the csproj file resides
 * Example:`cd "C:\projects\Unosquare.Labs.RasPiConsole\Unosquare.Labs.RasPiConsole\"`